Mike Sharpe: World Wrestling Federation (19831995)

+Later career (1995–1997)

 After leaving the WWF, Sharpe continued to wrestle in the independent circuit.
 On May 11, 1996, he competed in a match for the Mid-Eastern Wrestling Federation where he was defeated by Nikolai Volkoff, and lost to Virgil on June 22.
-He faced against Bam Bam Bigelow on June 2, 1996 for New Jack City Wrestling where Bigelow was the winner.
+He faced against Bam Bam Bigelow on June 2, 1996, for New Jack City Wrestling where Bigelow was the winner.
 On December 7, 1996, Sharpe was defeated by Ax at USA Pro.
-Sharpe's last match was on November 15, 1997 Mid-Eastern Wrestling Federation where he was defeated by George Steele.
+He lost to King Kong Bundy on April 20, 1997 at New Jack City Wrestling in New Jersey.
+Sharpe's last match was on November 15, 1997, Mid-Eastern Wrestling Federation where he was defeated by George Steele.

-For some time after his retirement Sharpe had made his living teaching aspiring wrestlers at Mike Sharpe's School of Pro-Wrestling located in Brick, New Jersey and later Asbury Park, New Jersey (the school has since closed).
-Among the better known of his protégés are Mike Bucci, Chris Ford and the Haas Brothers, Charlie and Russ.
+For some time after his retirement Sharpe made his living teaching aspiring wrestlers at Mike Sharpe's School of Pro-Wrestling located in Brick, New Jersey and later Asbury Park, New Jersey (the school has since closed).
+Among the better known of his protégés are Mike Bucci, Crowbar and the Haas Brothers, Charlie and Russ.